milySW/DataScience/IT market analysis/1_Stackoverflow_analysis/README.md

-# IT Job Market Project
+# Stackoverflow Analysis

 ## About the Project

-The project purpose was to analyze trends of the IT labor market.
+## Par 1

-I was checking data gathered by the biggest sites connected with IT and data gathered by myself from indeed.
-This project could show You:
+I was analyzing data from the annual survey conducted by Stackoverflow.
+You could download this data here: https://www.kaggle.com/stackoverflow/stack-overflow-2018-developer-survey.
-* Which languages are the most popular nowadays
+I focused on:
-* Which countries offer the most satysfaing sallary
+* most popular IDEs,
-* Which github repositories are the most popular
+* most popular frameworks,
-* Which languages prevail on github
+* age and education degrees of programmers,
-* Which offers on indeed could be the most interesting for Your expectations
+* average salaries per country.

 ## Author